Shortcrust pastry for Neapolitan pastiera: the recipe that won’t break

-Today I want to share with you my recipe for the Neapolitan pastiera shortcrust pastry: the recipe that won’t break, elastic, fragrant, and crack-proof, special, designed to perfectly hold the soft and moist filling of the pastiera.
+Today I want to share with you my shortcrust pastry recipe for the Neapolitan pastiera: an elastic, fragrant pastry that won’t crack, designed to perfectly contain the moist, soft filling of the pastiera.

 Ready to discover the recipe?
-Hands-on dough and happy pastiera to everyone!
+Hands in the dough and happy pastiera to everyone!

 idolcidisusy Shortcrust Pastry for Neapolitan Pastiera: The Recipe That Won't Break